tychien/SAS/README.md

 OH: 1:30-4:30

 A. V. Oppenheim and A. S. Willsky, Signals and Systems,

+Z-trnas is for com.